 - UA in Spain: Science, Technology, and the Environment

 - UA in Sweden: Women Studies and Political Science

 - UA Nursing: Healthcare Missions to Kenya, Bolivia, Peru, China, Dominican Republic

 - UA Internships: Barcelona, Dublin, London, Chile, Seoul, Shanghai, Australia, and New Zealand

 - Students participating in UA programs abroad must be in academic good standing.
 GPA requirements vary by program.

-- All UA students participating in programs abroad will be cleared through the Office of Judicial Affairs.
+- All UA students participating in programs abroad will be cleared through the Office of Student Conduct.

 - Students must submit all application and pre-departure requirements prior to program departure.

 - Study abroad in countries where current U.S. Department of State Travel Warnings exist is subject to additional restrictions and requirements, and may be denied.